ralfbiedert/cheats.rs/content/_index.md

 ```
 // Type can only be constructed for some `T` if that
-// T is part of `Absolute` membership list
+// T is part of `Absolute` membership list.
 struct Num<T> where T: Absolute {
     ...
 }